openshift/training/beta-3-setup.md

 see more about this later.

-But, to really be useful, we want to make our application accessible via a FQDN, and that is where the router comes in.
+But, to really be useful, we want to make our application accessible via a FQDN, and that is where the routing tier comes in.

 ## Routing
-Routes allow FQDN-destined traffic to ultimately reach the Kubernetes service, and then the pods/containers.
+The OpenShift routing tier is how FQDN-destined traffic enters the OpenShift environment so that it can ultimately reach pods.
 In a simplification of the process, the `openshift3_beta/ose-haproxy-router` container we will create below is a pre-configured instance of HAProxy as well as some of the OpenShift framework.
-The OpenShift instance running in this container watches for routes resources on the OpenShift master.
+The OpenShift instance running in this container watches for route resources on the OpenShift master.

 Here is an example route resource JSON definition: